+Two further churches are also recorded, one dedicated to St Andrew and another to St Lawrence.
+It is possible that they were laid out in a linear formation, as at St Augustine’s Abbey in Canterbury.
 All these churches are believed to have been on site of the present abbey and churchyard.
-On the south side of the churchyard lies St. Paul’s.
-Although only vestiges of the building plus the 14th century steeple remain the layout suggests a Saxon origin and there is also a Saxon cemetery to the east under the area round the market cross.
-Was this the site of Aldhelm’s first church?
-Perhaps it was.
+On the south side of the churchyard lies St. Paul’s (below).
+Although only vestiges of the building plus the 14th century steeple remain the layout suggests a Saxon origin

-There is an early Saxon church, now a private dwelling in Bristol Street, which was recently identified by John Bowen.
+There is an early Saxon church, now a private dwelling in Bristol Street (right), which was identified by John Bowen.
 It is small but well built to have lasted at least 1200 years.
+ExploreMalmesbury have produced a short video exploring the building.

 To the north of the town at Whitchurch Farm, incorporated into the farmhouse are the remains of St James, originally built before the conquest.
 (Whitchurch is taken to mean White Church; the Cotswold stone would have contrasted with the older wooden ones)